below/HelloSilicon/README.md

 ### Listing 9-9

-While the `uppertst5.py` file only needed a minimal change, calling the code was more challenging that I had thought: On the MWMNSA, python is a Mach-O universal binary with 2 architectures: x86_64 and arm64e.
+While the `uppertst5.py` file only needed a minimal change, calling the code was more challenging than I had thought: On the MWMNSA, python is a Mach-O universal binary with 2 architectures: x86_64 and arm64e.
 Notably absent is the arm64 architecture we were building for up to this point.
 This makes our dylib unusable with python.

 arm64e is the [Armv-8 architecture](https://community.arm.com/developer/ip-products/processors/b/processors-ip-blog/posts/armv8-a-architecture-2016-additions), which Apple is using since the A12 chip.
 If you want to address devies prior to the A12, you must stick to arm64.
 It is public knowledge that the MWMNSA runs on an A12Z Bionic, thus Apple decided to take advangage of the new features.

 So, what to do?
-We could compile everything as arm64e, but that would make the library useless on any iPhone but the very latests, and we would like to support those, too.
+We could compile everything as arm64e, but that would make the library useless on any iPhone but the very latest, and we would like to support those, too.

 Above, you read something about _universal binary_.
 For a very long time, the Mach-O executable format had support for several processor architectures.
-This includes, but is not limited to, Motorola 68k (on NeXT computers), PowerPC, Intel x86 and x86 64-Bit, as well as 32-Bit and 64-Bit arm variants.
-In this case, I am building a universal dynamic library which includes arm64 and arm64e code.
+This includes, but is not limited to, Motorola 68k (on NeXT computers), PowerPC, Intel x86, as well arm variants, with additional 32 and 64 bit variantes where applicable.
+In this case, I am building a universal dynamic library which includes both arm64 and arm64e code.
 More information can be found [here](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).

 ## Chapter 10
 No changes in the core code were required, but I created a SwiftUI app that will work on macOS, iOS, watchOS (Series 4 and later), and tvOS.